 Database Experimentation Assistant (DEA) – is a new A/B testing solution for SQL Server upgrades.
 It will assist in evaluating a targeted version of SQL for a given workload.
 Customers who are upgrading from previous SQL Server versions (SQL Server 2005 and above) to any new version of the SQL Server will be able to use these analysis metrics provided, such as queries that have compatibility errors, degraded queries, query plans, and other workload comparison data, to help them build higher confidence, making it a successful upgrade experience.
-Download technical preview 2
+Download version 2.6

 In short, customers will be able to access and upgrade their databases using DMA, and validate target database’s performance using DEA.

 SQL Server Migration Assistant (SSMA) – version 7.11 for Oracle, MySQL, SAP ASE (formerly SAP Sybase ASE), DB2 and Access lets users convert database schema to Microsoft SQL Server schema, upload the schema, and migrate data to the target SQL Server or Azure SQL Database or Azure SQL Data Warehouse (Oracle only).